future-proof-iot/EWSN-pepper/apps/pepper_demo/README.md

 (default `150s`) and under `MAX_DISTANCE_CM` (default 200cm) trigger PET
 calculation.

-Different than the base application `pepper_srv_coap`, which adds IPV6 connectivity allowing devices to offload the ERTL tables as well as notify and get information on their infection/exposure status.
+Different than [pepper_simple](../pepper_simple/README.md) `pepper_srv_coap`, which adds
+IPV6 connectivity is included, allowing devices to offload the ERTL tables as well as notify and get information on their infection/exposure status.

 | ![](../../static/pepper-demo-overview.png) |
 |:-------------------------------------------------------------------------------:|